CAA Public Star Parties:

 Black Forest Star Party: September 27 – 29, 2019 — The Black Forest Star Party (BFSP) is an annual dark-sky amateur astronomy observing event hosted by the Central Pennsylvania Observers (CPO).
 Held every year since 1999, the BFSP generally spans a weekend in the late summer or early fall in Cherry Springs State Park in Potter County, Pennsylvania.

-Cuyahoga Astronomical Association’s OTAA Star Party: September 21, 2019 — featuring an evening astronomy presentation, potluck dinner, and late-night observing in a Medina County park setting.
-Park improvements include enclosed meeting room, with modern indoor restroom, paved parking lot with convenient access to grassy observing area.
+Cuyahoga Astronomical Association’s OTAA Convention/Star Party: September 21, 2019 — featuring an evening astronomy presentation, potluck dinner, and late-night observing in a Medina County park setting.
+Park improvements include enclosed, air conditioned meeting room with modern restroom, and a paved parking lot with convenient access to grassy observing area.
 Indoor programming will go on, “rain or shine,” with only the star party affected by cloudy skies or inclement weather.
+The event starts around 2 p.m.
+We plan to eat between 5 and 6 p.m., followed by a drawing for raffle prizes, and an opportunity for observing later during the evening.
+The CAA will provide the meat for the picnic: brats, sausages, and hot dogs.
+We will also provide paper plates, cups, plasticware, condiments, and “fixins.”
+Since this is a pot-luck event, please bring your favorite food or a dessert to share.
+A refrigerator will be available.
+Bring your own soft drinks if you wish.
+Location information here.

 Black River Astronomical Society OTAA Star Party: September 21 (?), 2019 — Black River Astronomical Society.
 From 5 PM to Sun, September 22, 3 AM (if weather cooperates).
 Birmingham United Methodist Church Hall; 15018 South Street; Birmingham, Ohio 44816